 Hi everyone!
 Hope you are enjoying your summer!
 Here is my latest post on the Nerdy Book Club blog about the things that happen when I'm "in-between" books.
 I'd love to know--what are your "in-between" behaviors?
 (Please share in the comments below!): https://nerdybookclub.wordpress.com/2016/08/01/the-in-between-by-shawna-coppola/

-I was reading a professional text recently that, in many ways, moved me to nod my head so frequently as I was reading that I looked like one of those ubiquitous Mexican bobbing head turtles that you find at craft fairs and flea markets.
-There was so much I loved about what the authors had to say about… Continue reading Expecting Too Much–and Too Little–of Teachers
+I was reading a professional text recently that, in many ways, moved me to nod my head so frequently as I was reading that I looked like one of those bobble head turtles that you find at every craft fair and flea market.
+There was so much I loved about what the authors had to say about… Continue reading (UPDATED!)
+Expecting Too Much–and Too Little–of Literacy Teachers

 Hello everyone!
 I'm writing this brief post to let you know that I will be teaching a week-long class (July 18-22) this summer at the NH Literacy Institutes on the UNH campus in Durham, NH.
 For those of you who haven't yet had the amazing experience of participating in this summer institute, it is a fantastic way… Continue reading Join Me at #UNHLit16 This Summer!